khristinazayats-afk/magicwork_v2/public/assets/canva/README.md

 # Canva Assets

-This folder contains exported designs from Canva for use in the Magiwork app.
+This folder contains exported designs from Canva for use in the Magicwork app.

 ## 📁 Folder Structure